In-patient luxury rehab center in Thailand

 • Lying to friends and family about the extent of ketamine use

-Possible causes of ketamine addiction are unclear, but they could be a combination of different factors.
-Potential causes of ketamine addiction are listed below:
+Possible causes of ketamine addiction are unclear, but they often tend to be a combination of different factors.
+The possible causes of ketamine addiction are listed below:

-• Genetics: having a close family member with a history of ketamine addiction (or any substance use disorder) can make a person more susceptible to becoming addicted to ketamine as well.
-Some people have a genetic predisposition to developing an addiction.
-Evidence shows addictions have a genetic component, and even a single gene variation can suffice.
-In fact, genes influence each stage, from initiation to addiction.
+• Genetics: Having a close family member with a history of ketamine addiction (or any substance use disorder) makes a person more susceptible to becoming addicted to ketamine as well.
+Certain people have a genetic predisposition to developing an addiction.
+A study by Francesca Ducci and David Goldman stated that addictions have a genetic component, and even one genetic variation is sufficient.
+In fact, genes impact every phase from the beginning to the development of addiction.

-• Environment: a person’s surroundings can play a role in the development of ketamine addiction.
-Family beliefs and attitudes, growing up in a dysfunctional home, and being exposed to ketamine (or other drugs) at home or through social circles can all contribute to addiction.
-For example, a person who spends a lot of time with people who use ketamine could be more likely to give it a try, use it recreationally, and become addicted.
+• Environment: A person’s surroundings play a role in the development of ketamine addiction.
+Family beliefs and attitudes, growing up in a dysfunctional home, and being exposed to ketamine (or other drugs) at home or through social circles all contribute to addiction.
+For example, a person who spends a lot of time with people who use ketamine is more likely to give it a try, use it recreationally, and become addicted.

-• Mental health disorders: a growing body of evidence confirms that some mental health disorders can contribute to the development of addiction.
-That happens because people may use drugs to cope with symptoms of mental health disorders and escape reality.
+• Mental health disorders: Certain mental health disorders contribute to the development of addiction.
+That happens because people use drugs to cope with symptoms of mental health disorders and to escape reality.

 Side effects of ketamine: